-IGYM is still a research project but the team hopes to eventually offer the system as an affordable product for schools, community center or other organisations.
+IGYM is still a research project but the team hopes to eventually offer the system as an affordable product for schools, community centres or other organisations.

 WakingAPP’s proprietary AR platform helps enterprises create AR experiences, and this acquisition will deliver new functionality to ScopeAR’s WorkLink solution, an AR knowledge platform that provides real-time remote assistance for workers.

 The latest in haptic news comes from Teslasuit and their Teslasuit Glove - a glove that lets you feel virtual textures as well as gathering biometric data like your pulse.